zhezhouzz/HATs/README.md

 * `frontend/`: the **Marple** parser, a modified OCaml parser.
 * `syntax/` and `language/`: the AST of the languages used in **Marple**.
 * `meta-config.json`: the main configuration file, the details can be found in [Configuration of Marple](#configuration-of-marple).
-* `normalization/`: the normalization procedure that normalizes the code into the Monadic Normal Form (a variant of the A-Normal form).
 * `ntypecheck/`: basic type inference and check.
 * `scripts/`: various Python scripts for collecting and displaying experimental results.
 * `smtquery/`: the Z3 (SMT solver) wrapper.